AlgebraicJulia/Decapodes.jl/docs/src/cism/cism.md

 !["Glen's Law"](glens_law.png)

-Here, we recognize that Gamma is in fact what glaciologists call "Glen's Flow Law."
+Here, we recognize that Gamma is in fact what glaciologists call "Glen's Flow Law"[glen_flow_1958](@cite).
 It states that the strain rate of a sheet of ice can be related to applied stress via a power law.
 Below, we encode the formulation as it is usually given in the literature, depending explicitly on the gravitational constant, g.

 ```@example DEC
 # Equation 1 from Glen, J. W. THE FLOW LAW OF ICE: A discussion of the